-A: Currently we recommend starting with 2 modules.
-For younger students (2nd-4th class) modules one and two introduce students to Scratch in a rigorous way, while for older students modules one and two are an introduction to coding through Processing.
+A: Currently we recommend starting with 1 or 2 modules.
+For younger students (2nd-4th class) modules one and two are generally a rigorous introduction to Scratch, while for older students modules one and two are normally an introduction to coding through Processing.
 We feel 12 weeks is the minimum needed for students to get a real feel for coding.
 We don't currently offer "trial" classes.

 That said, remember that you're always covered by our outrageously comprehensive satisfaction policy - we haven't and won't ever decline to give a refund for any reason.
 If things aren't working out after week one or two (or eleven, or thirty, or...) you can always just ask for your money back.